Direct Mail KPIs: The Key Metrics To Analyze Direct Mail Results

 The recent surge in direct mail marketing is being driven by the recognition that response rates are high, especially compared to standalone email campaigns.

-Response rate is probably the most common way to analyze direct mail results, most likely because it’s the easiest one to evaluate.
+Response rate is probably the most common way to measure direct mail results, most likely because it’s the easiest one to evaluate.
 Simply divide the quantity you mailed by the number of responses received.
 For example, if you sent 10,000 pieces and received 300 responses, your response rate is:

 300 / 10,000 = .03 or 3.00%